RubixML/ML/README.md

 ```

 ### Hidden Layers
 In multilayer networks, hidden layers are responsible for transforming the input space in such a way that can be linearly separable by the final output layer.
-The more complex the problem, the more hidden layers and neurons will be necessary to handle the problem.

 ### Activation
 Activation layers apply a nonlinear activation function to their inputs.